alsotang/projecteuler/README.md

 projecteuler
 ============

-solve the problems of projecteuler in Ruby, Python or CoffeeScript
+solve the problems of [projecteuler.net](http://projecteuler.net/) in Ruby, Python or CoffeeScript